HazemAM/Tip/README.md

 1.  **Lite:** *Tip* is standalone with a total size of `< 6KB` (non-minified and non-gzipped).

-2.  **Highly-customizable:** You can customize a lot of special behaviors of *Tip* directly through CSS.
+2.  **Highly-customizable:** You can customize a lot of special behaviors of *Tip* directly through CSS (refer to [Styling guide](#styling-guide)).

+3.  **Interactive:** *Tip* was made to be convenient with user interaction:

+    1. When the mouse poiner is moved over the tip, the timer will stop and the tip will be visible until the pointer is moved away.
+This is helpful in cases like when the user wants more time to read the tip.

+    2. You can set a message to be displayed to the user whenever the tip is clicked, in case they're wondering what this is about.